javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

 ### Defining new content types ###

-It's uncommon and generally unneeded, but you can also define new content types besides the nineteen types included in **easybook**.
+It's uncommon and generally unneeded, but you can also define new content types besides the 21 types included in **easybook**.
 Imagine that you want to include a page with a humorous cartoon between some chapters.
 Let's call this new content type `cartoon`.

 If pages of type `cartoon` include few contents (a picture and its caption for example), it's better to define these contents directly in the  `config.yml` file: